alexcu/whereabouts-bot/README.md

 ## TODO

 - Add a contributing section to the README
-- Use `throw new Error` instead of `throw Error` and try and specify the error type
 - Allow bot to be DM'ed and ask questions and give statements like:
   - Who is working from home today?
   - Who is sick?